 Speakers’ presentations from both ITOC and TACC sessions are now available in the Members’ area of the website.

 ICSTI is very grateful for the financial support towards this event provided by ProQuest.

-ICSTI’s 2013 General Assembly was hosted by National Research Canada in Ottawa on October 14-15, along with the annual meeting of the WorldWideScience Alliance.
+ICSTI’s 2013 GENERAL ASSEMBLY took place on October 14-15 in Ottawa, Canada, hosted by National Research Canada, along with the annual meeting of the WorldWideScience Alliance.

 Thanks to the creativity and innovation of scientists, libraries, publishers, and information and technology communities, scientific discovery is being accelerated through the seamless integration and synthesis of digital data and non-data (e.g., text, multimedia, visualization).
 Rapidly making sense of huge volumes of data and facilitating easy navigation between data and non-data are enablers of new knowledge – and discovery.
 In this workshop, we will explore how this integration is taking place across a broad range of disciplines, such as environmental sciences, life sciences, chemistry, engineering, geosciences, and crystallography.